TheLinuxEXP/TheLinuxEXP.github.io/_posts/2023-02-07-Why-you-need-a-nas.md

 Let's see how you actually setup one of these things.
 First, you need to slot your drives in, so here are a bunch of 4TB drives that I'll insert one by one into the NAS.
 Pretty easy, you just remove the drive bay, you slot the drive in there, and you screw it in so it doesn't move, and you just pop that back in.

 Once that's done, you plug your NAS, and then you connect it to your router or internet provider box, and you boot it up.
-TO access the interface here, Synology just has a simple URL, but other NAS will also be accessible in the same fashion through a web browser.
+To access the interface here, Synology just has a simple URL, but other NAS will also be accessible in the same fashion through a web browser.

 You go through a first run setup to install the OS on the device, and let it reboot, and then you'll need to create a storage pool to actually make use of these drives.
-That's where the NAS os will really make a difference compared to running your own server: you'll be able to create a RAID array graphically, so the data is replicated onto multiple drives, and one drive failing won't take down all your files.
+That's where the NAS operating system will really make a difference compared to running your own server: you'll be able to create a RAID array graphically, so the data is replicated onto multiple drives, and one drive failing won't take down all your files.
 That's something that requires a bit more knowledge on a Linux server that you'd set up manually, for example.

 <figure markdown="1">